Home GCC compiler size benchmarks

 From the results it’s pretty obvious that the -fltoflag makes a huge difference in all versions except GCC4.8 where the code failed to compile at all with this flag enabled.

-Also it seems that when no optimisations are applied with -O0then the -fltoinstead of doing size optimisation, actually created a larger binary.
-I have no explain for that, but anyways it doesn’y really matter, because there’s no point in using -fltoat all in such cases.
+Also it seems that when no optimizations are applied with -O0then the -fltoinstead of doing size optimization, actually created a larger binary.
+I have no explain for that, but anyways it doesn’t really matter, because there’s no point in using -fltoat all in such cases.

 OK, so now let’s get to the point.
 Is there any difference between GCC versions?
 Yes, there is, but you need to see that in different angles.
 So, for the -Osflag it seems that the GCC7-2017-q4-majorproduces a binary which is ~380 bytes smaller without -fltoand ~550 bytes with -fltofrom the second better GCC version (GCC6).
 That means that GCC7 will save you from changing part to another one with a bigger flash, only if your firmware exceeds the size by those sizes with GCC6.
 But, what are the changes, right?
 We’re not talking about 8051 here…